Laura6826/pands-weekly-tasks/README.md

 ## **4. How to contribute**

-As this project was created to fufill an assessment requirement of the Programming and Scripting module, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).
+As this project was created to fufil an assessment requirement of the Programming and Scripting module, as part of the H.Dip in Science in Data Analytics, no contributions will be allowed, in order to comply with ATU Policy on [Plagiarism](https://www.atu.ie/sites/default/files/2024-02/aqae022-academic-integrity-policy-1.pdf) and the [Student Code of Conduct](https://www.atu.ie/sites/default/files/2022-08/Student%20Code_Final_August_2022.pdf).

-Should you find any errors or have any recommendations , please submit a pull reuqest on GITHUB. or just wish to contact that author, you can do so at <maxwell6826@gmail.com>.
+Should you find any errors or have any recommendations , please submit a pull request on Github. or just wish to contact that author, you can do so at <maxwell6826@gmail.com>.

 ## **5. Weekly Tasks**

 ## **Week 01** -helloworld.py

-**Asignment Instructions:**
+**Assignment Instructions:**

 1. Create a GitHub account and repository for:\
   1st.
 Your own work, called 'pands-mywork'.
-This was not be assessed as part of the module.\
+This will not be assessed as part of the module.\
   2nd.
 Weekly tasks [pands-weekly-tasks](https://github.com/Laura6826/pands-weekly-tasks).
 The second repository was assessed and represent 50% of the overall grade for the module.
-2. Commit and push a file to the weekly tasks repository called helloworld.py.
+2. Commit and push a file to the weekly tasks repository, called helloworld.py.
 This file should contain a python program that displays Hello World! when it is run.

 **My notes:**

 - When installing Anaconda, make sure you check the PATH variable ; "*Add Anaconda3 to my PATH environment variable*'
 - When creating a Github account, ensure a personal email address that you will have continual access too is used.
-A college email address will be deactivated after graduation, if used when setting up a Git hub account, there maybe difficulties in accessing the Github account further down the line.
+A college email address will be deactivated after graduation, if used when setting up a Git hub account, there may be difficulties in accessing the Github account further down the line.
 - Once the account was set up on Github, 2 folders were created.
     1. **pands_weekly_tasks**.
 Each week, a new folder was created as a subfolder within *pands_weekly_tasks*, to represent each weekly task and named accordingly.
-The URL for this folder was submitted on **Moodle** to allow for the correction of the tasks (totaling 50% of this modules mark).
+The URL for this folder was submitted on **Moodle** to allow for the correction of the tasks (totalling 50% of this modules mark).
     2. **pands_my_work**.
-This folder was where all my personal work associated with each weeks leactures was stored.
+This folder was where all my personal work associated with each weeks lectures, was stored.

 - Ensure care is taken when entering the output, *i.e.* you include appropriate spaces and colons.
 - The language identifier, *ruby* was used to enable [syntax highlighting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting) in the code blocks below.